Campaigns for a cause: World Oceans Day.

 We secured coverage in TV news, radio interviews and articles in some the countries biggest mastheads and online news.
 The result wasn’t just a lot more beers being consumed (although there were no complaints about that!), but great engagement with the cause raising over $35,000 through crowdfunding.

-World Oceans Day Campaigns
+World Oceans Day campaign.

 This year’s action focus for World Oceans Day is preventing plastic pollution and encouraging solutions for a healthy ocean.
 Wisening up to the cause and to consumers, marketers have created some great campaigns for it.

-The image above highlights a campaign in Australia that caught our eye, not just because it combined the inimitable forces of beers & Chris Hemsworth, but for how it turned its very own marketing tagline on its head.
+The video above highlights a campaign in Australia that caught our eye, not just because it combined the inimitable forces of beers & Chris Hemsworth, but for how it turned its very own marketing tagline on its head.
 Corona and Parley erected a ‘wave of waste’ sculpture in the middle of Melbourne’s Federation Square, made entirely from plastic trash.
 Behind the sculpture is Chris Hemsworth surfing on a wave with the classic Corona tagline – except this time with a question mark.
 Because is a wave of waste where you’d really want to be?

 Other great campaigns this year include Relais & Chateaux, the French luxury restaurant and hotel group, which has nearly 80 of its members creating individually designed dishes and menus for World Oceans Day.
 They’ll depict sustainable seafood stylishly, with members including The Little Nell, Hotel Wailea and North Island Resort and SingleThread, Chewton Glen and Saison.